 Do you have trouble discovering new music to enjoy?
-Even in this age of music streaming where we have millions of songs within a few clicks, it’s easy to fall into a rut of listening to the same old music time and time again.
+Even in the age of music streaming, where we have millions of songs within a few clicks, it’s easy to fall into a rut of listening to the same old music all of the time.

 This is a handy tool that instantly generates a playlist of similar but different tracks for you.
-Try creating a playlist full of a new genres that you want to explore, then use this option to find more artists who perform that type of music.
+Try creating a playlist full of new genres that you want to explore, then use this option to find more artists who perform that type of music.
 If your favorite playlist is getting a bit stale, try generating a fresh one.

-This feature is great because it uses the awesome playlists you’ve already created as a base for recommending new music.
-It doesn’t affect your existing playlist, and you can even create a similar playlist from a similar playlist for a bit of playlist-ception.
+This feature is great because it uses the playlists you’ve already created as a base for recommending new music.
+It doesn’t affect your existing playlist, and you can even create a similar playlist from a similar playlist to dive even deeper.
+A kind of playlist inception.

 2. Add Recommended Tracks to Playlists

-Have you created a sweet playlist but don’t have enough tracks to fill it out?
+Do you have an idea for a cool playlist, but don’t have enough tracks to fill it out?
 Spotify can help.

-Create a new playlist by clicking New Playlist on the left side of the screen, above the Now Playing album art section.
-Give it a name, along with a description and custom cover art if you like, and start adding tracks to it by dragging and dropping or right-clicking and choosing Add to Playlist.
+Create a new playlist by clicking New Playlist on the left-hand side of the screen, which appears above the Now Playing album art section.
+Give it a name, add a description, and add some custom cover art if you like.
+Then start adding tracks to it by dragging and dropping or right-clicking and choosing Add to Playlist.

-This feature lets you easily expand a playlist even if you can’t think of the right music to complete it.
-Not only does it let you find similar songs that might become new favorites, but it makes it easy to build better playlists and you might even discover a new favorite!
+This feature helps you expand a playlist, even if you can’t think of the right music to complete it.
+Not only does it let you find similar songs that might become new favorites, but it makes it easy to build better playlists.

 3. Let Autoplay Keep the Music Rolling